New Payments Platform

-The New Payments Platform (NPP), operated by New Payments Platform Australia Ltd (NPPA) is an industry-wide payments platform for Australia, national infrastructure for fast, flexible, data rich payments in Australia.
-It was first made accessible to the general public on 13 February 2018 with the launch of PayID, a simple addressing capability, and Osko, the first NPP overlay service, operated by BPAY.
-As of 2020, more than 60 Australian banks have adopted the system.
+The New Payments Platform (NPP), owned and operated by New Payments Platform Australia Ltd (NPPA) is a national industry-wide real-time payments platform for Australia.
+As of April 2025, there are over 25 million registered PayIDs.

+In 2021, NPP Australia became a wholly owned subsidiary of Australian Payments Plus (AP+) after the ACCC authorised the amalgamation with BPAY Group and eftpos.

+History

-The new instant payment platform for real-time low value payments was in response to the Reserve Bank of Australia's Payment System Board’s Conclusions to the Strategic Review of the Innovation in Payments System publication.
-The NPP was announced in July 2013 by APCA.
-In December 2014, the Program proceeded to the third phase, "design, build and test".
+The new instant payment platform for real-time low-value payments was in response to the Reserve Bank of Australia's Payment System Board’s Conclusions to the Strategic Review of the Innovation in Payments System publication.
+The NPP was announced in July 2013 by the Australian Payments Clearing Association.
+In December 2014, the Program proceeded to the third phase: "design, build and test."
 In 2015 a contract was signed with SWIFT to design, build and operate the platform.